Ravno massacre: Massacre

 The assault began with heavy shelling from howitzers and mortars.
 Homes, barns, and the village church were hit.
 After the artillery strikes, JNA infantry entered.
-Soldiers went house to house, forcing civilians out, looting, and setting buildings on fire.
+Soldiers went house to house, forcing civilians out and shooting at them, looting, and setting buildings on fire.

 One of the earliest victims was Nikola “Niko” Brajić, an ambulance driver who tried to assist the wounded.
 He was captured, transferred to a detention site in Bileća, tortured, and executed.
 His killing has been regarded as the first civilian death of the 1991 Yugoslav campaign in Croatia that was located in Bosnia and Herzegovina.

 Over the following days (1–6 October), between 24 and 34 villagers were killed.
 At least 11 more were injured.
 Entire families were expelled.
 Reports from Helsinki Watch, Amnesty International, foreign diplomats, and journalists confirmed that Ravno had been “completely destroyed.

 Legal and historical record

 The massacre was documented by human rights organizations and later cited in proceedings of the International Criminal Tribunal for the former Yugoslavia (ICTY).
 Amnesty International and Helsinki Watch reported on the killings, the burning of homes, and the JNA’s official denials.
 The JNA publicly claimed that Ravno had been an “Ustaša base” and that its soldiers had been attacked, but international monitors and journalists confirmed that the victims were unarmed civilians.
 Jovan Divjak however claims that the attack on Ravno was to avenge the death of JNA soldiers who were killed in an ambush near Čepikuće in Croatia.

+According to Croatian general Martin Špegelj, the massacre at Ravno signaled the beginning of the Bosnian War.